 You can contact me at any time, but here's what I'll need emailed for a basic session:with an animal or human Via distance:

 1. Your phone number so I can call you at the appointed time/day after having finished the session

 2. A photo or two (please no more! my inbox gets very full) showing the face with eyes open and at least part of the body, identified by his name

 3. The approximate age and how long you've had him.
 If he has passed, let me know when he passed and how old he was (approximately-I don't need exact dates).
 Yes, pleaee provide the approximate age for a human reading

 4. Briefly why you want me to communicate with your animal-do you need me to check on a health problem?
 Is she acting strangely?
 Is she pottying outside of the litter box? do you want her background info? do you just want to hear what she has to say?, do you need a health check?, etc. Don't assume that a topic will be brought up by the animal-what you think is a problem may not be interpreted that way, even if the chosen solution is something you hate.
 Or if the being has passed, that animal or human has a different perspective on life and may not feel the need to mention it, so let me know if there's something you want me to address

-5. Let me know if you need the appointment to be during the day, in the evening; or on the weekend so I can check my calendar and offer you a couple options
+5. Let me know if you need the appointment to be during the day or in the evening.
+Remember that I am on EST, so please let me know if you are in a different time zone.

 The info I like for passed humans and living human readings is essentially the same.
 Please contact me prior to emailing details for a session with a missing person